e0da/popout_for_youtube/README.md

 Implementation
 --------------

 Popout for YouTube™ is written in [CoffeeScript](http://coffeescript.org).
+The source code is managed on GitHub at http://github.com/sidewaysmilk/popout_for_youtube .

 Development Requirements
 ------------------------